alexandrerdarosa/Regression_to_predict_diagnosis/Data_Analysis_Regression_markdown.md

 - Evaluate model based on specific measurement tools.
 - Create the model based into the test dataset and explore the results.
 - Evaluate model based on specific measurement tools.
-- Explore results obtained and compare with another model
+- Explore results obtained in data analysis.

 ## What is the result of this data analysis?